xieyezi/vue3-shopping-airi/README.md

 # vue3-AiRi

-A shopping H5 App developed based on Vue3 + Typescript, covering the common functions of shopping App.
+A shopping H5 App developed based on `Vue3 + Typescript + Vite + Genji`, covering the common functions of shopping App.

 ### In development...